imarc/handbook/strategy.markdown

 A Statement of Work, or SOW, may be created by Business Development or a Producer.
 It's not a sales tool.
 SOWs are used for existing clients who don't need to be sold on iMarc as a vendor.
 An SOW defines project scope, features and functionality.
 It usually does not include background research & discovery, and rarely requires a [Technical Specification](#TechnicalSpecification) before production.

-### Discovery Report

-Summary
-:	A 15–25 page document that ensures all stakeholders are aligned to the same objectives and priorities before creating a Production Specification.

-Time Req
-:	Based upon Discovery Activities conducted (above)

-The Discovery Report documents what we've learned, ensures internal stakeholders are aligned to the same objectives and priorities, and provides specific recommendations.

-**Topics include:**

-+ Business overview, including services and customers
-+ Target audiences
-+ Project goals, prioritized
-+ Project challenges
-+ Notable trends in site analytics
-+ Summary of client interview and/or survey results (if conducted)
-+ Summary of usability testing results (if conducted)
-+ Baseline performance/analytics (including conversion rates, if possible)
-+ Recommendations

-Sometimes a presentation format may be used instead; set appropriate client expectations based on the exact discovery activities you plan to undertake.

-The Discovery Report serves as a "checklist" of sorts for the next documents: site map, wireframes, and specifications.

 ### Functional Requirements

 Summary